-Climbing and access information for this peak is found on page 268.
-In addition to the book, hree routes are set out below: (1) West Face, (2) South Face and (3) North Couloir.
+Climbing and access information for this peak is on Page 268 of the book.
+Three additional routes are set out below: (1) West Face, (2) South Face and (3) North Couloir.
 Updated June 2018

-Petros is one of the most attractive peaks in the Pahsimeroi portion of the Lost River Range when viewed from US-93.
-Climbing the peak from the west involves a long haul up talus covered slopes to the peak’s ridge.
-The peak’s unique north face is hidden from view unless you visit Christian Gulch. [(C)(4) page 294] By any measure, Petros is one of Idaho’s most interesting mountains.
+Petros Peak is one of the most attractive peaks in the Pahsimeroi portion of the Lost River Range when viewed from US-93.
+Climbing the peak from the west involves a long haul up talus-covered slopes to the peak’s ridge.
+The peak’s unique North Face is hidden from view unless you visit Christian Gulch [(C)(4) on Page 294].
+By any measure, Petros Peak is one of Idaho’s most interesting mountains.
+USGS Grouse Creek Mountain

-The peak’s north face viewed from Pahsimeroi Pyramid is accessed from Christian Gulch.
-Pat McGrane and Taylor Butters made the first ascent in June of 2018.
+The peak’s North Face as viewed from Pahsimeroi Pyramid is accessed from Christian Gulch.
+Pat McGrane and Taylor Butters made the first ascent in June 2018.
 Pat’s trip report is set out below.

 North Couloir by Pat McGrane